Things To Do

 Rhode Island offers several dog-friendly beaches where your canine companion can enjoy the sand and surf, though most have seasonal restrictions.
 The top options include Barrington Town Beach (dogs allowed year-round), East Beach in Charlestown (off-season only), and Roger Wheeler State Beach in Narragansett (off-season access).
 During summer months (typically Memorial Day through Labor Day), most Rhode Island beaches prohibit dogs entirely or restrict them to early morning and evening hours, so timing your visit is crucial for beach access with your pet.

-Best bike trails in Rhode Island 2026
+Best hiking trails in Rhode Island 2026